Skip to main content

 Open Day flats

-Within our portfolio, we have a number of flats that we use for Open Days to enable prospective students to view the accommodation.
-The accommodation contract usually ends earlier than our standard 40 week contract, although the contract will still cover the full teaching period.
+Within our portfolio, we have flats that we use for Open Days to enable prospective students to view the accommodation.
+The accommodation contract for these flats may end earlier than our standard 40-week contract, although the contract will still cover the full teaching period.
 In addition, weekend access will be required for two Open Days in the Autumn term (September-November).

 Cancellations

 Once a student has accepted an accommodation offer, there are only limited circumstances in which the application can be cancelled.
 Where valid cancellations are made, the accommodation will be re-allocated according to this policy.
-This may occasionally mean that a student from a priority category is not offered one of their choices of residence, but a student applying at a later date is offered a place in one of these residences.
+This may occasionally mean that an applicant from a priority category is not offered one of their choices of residence, but a person applying later is offered a place in one of these residences.

 Changing your accommodation offer